Table of Contents

 The Monk’s Trail is a hiking trail on Doi Suthep, the mountain overlooking Chiang Mai, that ends at Wat Phra That Doi Suthep, Chiang Mai’s most famous temple.
 In recent years it has become a very popular trail for local people and visitors.
-Wat Pha Lat, a temple along the trails, has also become increasingly popular.
-The total length of the trail is 6,3 km.
+Wat Pha Lat, a temple along the trails, has also seen an increase in visitors.

 Where is the start of the trail?